 adjust crop rotation to more suitable crop for soil conditions (for example small grains back into a corn-soybean rotation on problematic fields that may have salts or water management issues)

 seeding of cover crops by August 15 (we continue to emphasize this aspect of using cover crops and most are incorporating this advice on their farms)

 including cover crops where possible (may be seeding after a small grain crop or interseeding)

 The primary outcome of having the Partnership Sites is that we are building a soil health network of farmers, scientists, consultants, state organizations, industry and extension.
-We have conducted a knowledge network analysis and written a manuscript that is currently under review with Soil Use and Management journal.
+We have conducted a knowledge network analysis and written a manuscript that is published in Soil Use and Management journal.
 This knowledge network is leading to better relationships amongst individuals with common interests and on-farm adoption of practices.

 Several of the cooperating farmers (Terry Wehlander – Sargent County and Toussaints – Richland County) have been featured in magazines such as Successful Farming, Progressive Farmer, Dakota Farmer, and The Sunflower Magazine.
 Having them highlighted for their efforts is a great success of this project.

 Additionally farmers involved in this project are more engaged in commodity organizations like the ND Corn Council and the Sunflower group.